 - they can inform local councils and other agencies working to deliver services in your community and influence others to take action

 - they include an action plan of practical actions which your community can work together with local agencies to achieve

 - A community led plan can add value to neighbourhood plans and is often a good place to start

 Support for developing a CLP

-If you are interested in developing a community led plan for your community, or want to find out more, pleasecontact Anne Richardson from the Policy and Partnerships team using the details in the contact section of this page.
+If you are interested in developing a community led plan for your community, or want to find out more, please contact the plannng policy team using the details in the contact section of this page.

 We suggest you also contact if you are thinking about doing a Community Led Plan for advice and support.
 You can also visit for more informaiton, and email CFO to register your interest and they will contact you to get the ball rolling.
 You can also see who else is involved in community led planning and look at some plans already developed by others.